Baloperson/TinySet/README.md

 tinyop's spatial index is built for **entity queries**, not raw geometry throughput. `store.near('typeA', x, y, radius)` searches only the typeA index — in a mixed-type store this eliminates 50–90% of candidates before any distance calculation.
 With v3.4, spatial queries can be wrapped in views that recenter efficiently without rebuilding the result set when movement is within a configured threshold.

 For pure geometry performance, dedicated spatial libraries are faster: RBush at ~0.010ms vs tinyop at ~0.110ms per query.
 If your workload is purely geometric without type filtering, RBush or Flatbush is the right choice.
-If you need `"find all entities within range that match these conditions"` in one call, tinyop handles it natively with O(1) view access.
+If you need `"find all entities within range that match these conditions"` in one call.

 ---